MSMEs are the backbone of our economy. Covid-19 relief measures can help the Atmanirbhar Bharat dream come true by empowering these MSMEs.

 4. Only local tenders for government procurement up to INR 200 crore

 Along with these, the government has offered various other relaxations and provisions.

 Furthermore, the government is also encouraging MSMEs to use electronic modes of transactions such as neo banking.

 Many such holistic features are available through InstantPay.
-By using neo banking through InstantPay, MSMEs can analyse their cash flow using virtual financial dashboards.
-It will help them find out where they can optimise, improvise, reduce expenses, and build new income streams.
+By using neo banking through InstantPay, MSMEs can analyze their cash flow using virtual financial dashboards.
+It will help them find out where they can optimize, improvise, reduce expenses, and build new income streams.